|Home Page||Characteristics||So Calif Reps||Aussies in Shelters||Cool Links|

 "RINCON" is a 4 year old neutered male Aussie (DOB: 9.13.09), looks like a black tri but does have a patch of blue merle on him so technically is a blue merle :] he has one blue eye and one brown.
 He loves other dogs, especially small fluffy ones, fine with cats, is housebroken and crate trained, very affectionate and great company once he bonds to you - but he is a VERY fearful of people, petrified of small children, skateboards, basketball and baseballs - he has never bitten, but may panic in some situations and try and get away/bolt.
 He does know a few commands, has been on a leash and okay as long as he doesn't get frightened and panic.
 He LOVES the beach!!
 Best to take him to an isolated beach.
 Contact: firstname.lastname@example.org (Ventura area) (11-9)

-cats but given his personality, probably could be worked with enough
+but given his personality, probably could be worked with enough

 to be okay.
 He is a friendly boy, knows basic commands and a few

 tricks like shake and bang bang.
-He does have a very heavy coat and
+He does have a very heavy coat

-fill out our adoption
+please fill out our adoption

 application and email it to Karyl